 These highlights do not include all the information needed to use M.V.I.
 ADULT™ safely and effectively.
 See full prescribing information for M.V.I.
 ADULT.

 M.V.I.
 ADULT (multiple vitamins injection), for intravenous use

 Initial U.S. Approval: 2004

 INDICATIONS AND USAGE

-M.V.I.-Adult™ is a combination of vitamins indicated for prevention of vitamin deficiency in adults and children aged 11 years and above receiving parenteral nutrition (1)
+M.V.I.
+Adult is a combination of vitamins indicated for prevention of vitamin deficiency in adults and pediatric patients aged 11 years and above receiving parenteral nutrition.
+(1)

 DOSAGE AND ADMINISTRATION

 DOSAGE FORMS AND STRENGTHS

 See 17 for PATIENT COUNSELING INFORMATION.